 For little ones, distraction is your best tool for diverting them from bad behaviour but for older preschoolers, we need to dish out consequences and stick to them.
 Rather than yell and scream when my boys defy me or are naughty, I’ve gotten better at dishing out consequences for their bad behaviour – and sticking to them.
 They know now that if I say (in a normal speaking voice) they’ve lost dessert or the playground, that I mean it.

 If you’re in the habit of raising your voice to make your kids get dressed or to clean up, try the timer trick.
 Even if you don’t own an egg timer, use the microwave and watch as your little ones enjoy racing against the clock to get things done.

 This is a hard one, but try to see things from your child’s perspective and have empathy for him as you’re setting limits.
 When he feels understood, he’s more able to hear you out.
 Connect, then correct.
 This means talking to your child about his behaviour once he’s calmed down.

 Sometimes the best thing to do is to just leave the room when the kids have really gotten to us.
 Of course this is hard to do with little ones, but even if it’s just going to the bathroom and splashing some water on your face, it might be enough to shift your focus and defuse some anger.

 8. Reduce triggers

-Take steps to reduce your yelling triggers by making sure you’re little mischief makers can’t get into anywhere they shouldn’t.
-This means applying those toddler-proof latches and keeping the things you don’t want them to touch out of arms reach.
-Also, respect your little ones need for sleep because as I’ve found out the hard way, much of my mum stress (and consequently yelling) can be reduced when they aren’t melting down on me.
+Take steps to reduce your yelling triggers by making sure your little mischief makers can’t get into anything they shouldn’t.
+This means adding those toddler-proof latches and keeping the things you don’t want them to touch out of arm’s reach.
+Also, respect your little one’s need for sleep because as I’ve found out the hard way, much of my mum stress (and consequently yelling) can be reduced when they aren’t melting down on me.